-A number of stakeholders including the MEU, ERM Power, the Clean Energy Investor Group (CEIG) and ENGIE suggested that transmission projects could be made contestable, particularly where the TNSP refused to fund them.130 CEPA also explored contestable service provision, citing examples of where it has been successfully used overseas.131 Finally, the AER engaged Houston Kemp to provide a report on the regulatory treatment of large, discrete electricity transmission investments, which examines introducing competitive tension to the planning and delivery functions.132
+A number of stakeholders including the MEU, ERM Power, the Clean Energy Investor Group (CEIG) and ENGIE suggested that transmission projects could be made contestable, particularly where the TNSP refused to fund them.139 CEPA also explored contestable service provision, citing examples of where it has been successfully used overseas.140 Finally, the AER engaged Houston Kemp to provide a report on the Regulatory treatment of large, discrete

-127 Frontier Economics, Total expenditure frameworks, A report prepared for the Australian Energy Market Commission, December 2017, p. ix
+136 Frontier Economics, Total expenditure frameworks, A report prepared for the Australian Energy Market Commission, December 2017, p. ix

-128 AEMC, Electricity Networks Economic Framework Review, Final Report, 2019, p.
+137 AEMC, Electricity Networks Economic Framework Review, Final Report, 2019, p.
 67.

-129 noting that there are potential options available to the NSW Government through the Electricity Infrastructure Investment Act 2020, but these are outside of the national regulatory framework.
+138 noting that there are potential options available to the NSW Government through the Electricity Infrastructure Investment Act 2020, but these are outside of the national regulatory framework.

-130 MEU, submission to the consultation paper, p.
+139 MEU, submission to the consultation paper, p.
 10; ERM Power, submission to the consultation paper, p.
 3; CEIG, submission to the consultation paper, p.
 2; ENGIE, submission to the consultation paper, p.
 4.

-131 CEPA, Financeability of ISP Projects, Report for the AEMC, 27 January 2021, section 3.2.
+140 CEPA, Financeability of ISP Projects, Report for the AEMC, 8 January 2020, section 3.2.